 Decide on a name.
 Even if you create a site under your name, decide on something that has long-term potential.
 (I’ve changed my blog name a few times over the years, but I also have a site with just my name.)
 Secure your name – but you might wait until you’re ready for hosting as you can sometimes get a deal when purchasing hosting to also get a reduced or free domain name.

 Decide on a theme!
 If you are on WordPress (the self hosted kind – and from here on out just know I’m only talking about the self-hosted WordPress), I love, LOVE Pretty Darn Cute Designs.
 I’ve used Lindsay’s themes for about 3 or so years, and I use them on clients sites.
 She offers excellent tutorials to walk you through setting up your theme!
-You can save $15 on her themes with the code prettythankful (And this is an affiliate link, but I promise that she is highly recommended.
-Look in my footer – I’m using her design right now.)
+(Look in my footer – I’m using one of her themes right now.)

 Photo Editor: I use Photoshop for some editing projects, but I’ve come to rely on PicMonkey for SO much over the past two years.
 They have good filters, fun graphics and overlays, and a good selection of fonts already available (if you don’t have something you already love on your harddrive – it pulls fonts from both places.)

 Pinterest Scheduler: I’ve been using Tailwind for the past year and have been so pleased with how easy it is to schedule a month or more in advance, and the results I’ve seen since implementing Tailwind.
 Want to try it out?
 Use my link for your first month free.

 Content: Just start writing.
 I have nothing more than that advice.
 It’s difficult to get traffic if you don’t have any content.
 Start small – post a few times a month.
 You can work into a blogging schedule that works for you, but get content up.